lordofpipes/obscure-tutorials/content/docs/security-tips/safety.md

 Below are some examples of phishing attempts.
 Report them to the platform you find them on.

+{{< figure src="/obscure-tutorials/img/phishing-examples/hall-of-shame.jpg" title="Phishing to get you into a QR code scam.
+This message will come from your CONTACTS.
+Meaning your friend has been hacked." >}}

+{{< figure src="/obscure-tutorials/img/phishing-examples/qr-code.png" title="Dangerous QR code.
+Do not scan ANY QR codes using the discord app" >}}

 {{< figure src="/obscure-tutorials/img/phishing-examples/fMwrMlh.png" title="Discord nitro scam" >}}

 {{< figure src="/obscure-tutorials/img/phishing-examples/1sGyLUt.png" title="Discord login scam — Looks identical to normal login screen.
 Scanning the fake QR code is just as dangerous as entering a password.
 Check the URL!" >}}